Jalaxkl/Note-Back-up/⚪ Physics HL/B. Particular Nature of Matter/B.2/Greenhouse Effect.md

 ### Application: Earth
 - Earth's albedo is generally take to be 0.3 (emissivity of 0.7)
-	- 30% of the sun rays the reach the ground is reflected.
+	- 30% of the sun rays that reach the ground is reflected.

 ---